ericwuchn/gamedevportfolio/README.md

 **ultraviolet Demo Video Demonstration** (Click snapshot to play the video)
 - RPG Maker MV / JavaScript
 - A pixel & cyberpunk short top-down shooter game
-- A school project made in a 6-people team, I am the main programmer and level designer
+- A school project made by a 6-people team, I am the main programmer and level designer
 - Scripted the gameplay, character abilities, weapon system, and enemy system
 - UI design and implementation